 Forex and Mission-Vision Statements

-As I always say, you should treat trading like a business.
+As I always say, you should treat your forex trading like a business.
 After all, you dedicate valuable time and resources to it, just like any other business venture.
 It should be more than just a hobby.
-As such, it’s important for you to have a mission-vision statement to guide your actions and help you achieve your trading goals.
+As such, it’s important for you to have a mission-vision statement to consistently guide your actions and help you achieve your currency trading goals.

 To make your mission-vision statement, you must ask yourself the following questions: